-In the last weeks, WIRED has obtained some weak sauce evidence of Satoshi Nakamoto’s true identity and tried to claim that these signs point to Craig Steven Wright, a man who never even made it onto any Nakamoto hunters’ public list of candidates.
-He’s a not so brilliant hoaxer who very badly wants us to believe he is Satoshi Nakamoto.
+In recent weeks, WIRED obtained some weak evidence of Satoshi Nakamoto’s true identity.
+They tried to claim that these signs point to Craig Steven Wright, a man who never even made it onto any Nakamoto hunters’ public list of candidates.
+But is a not so brilliant hoaxer who very badly wants us to believe he is Satoshi Nakamoto.

 The Evidence Of A Possible Satoshi Nakamoto?
 Pfff…

-An August 2008 post on Wright’s blog, months before the November 2008 introduction of the bitcoin white paper on a cryptography mailing list.
-It mentions his intention to release a “cryptocurrency paper,” and references “triple entry accounting,” the title of a 2005 paper by financial cryptographer Ian Grigg that outlines several bitcoin-like ideas.
+In August 2008, a was created post on Wright’s blog, months before the November 2008 introduction of the bitcoin white paper on a cryptography mailing list.
+The post mentions his intention to release a “cryptocurrency paper,” and references “triple entry accounting,” the title of a 2005 paper by financial cryptographer Ian Grigg, that outlines several bitcoin-like ideas.

-A post on the same blog from November, 2008.
-It includes a request that readers who want to get in touch encrypt their messages to him using a PGP public key apparently linked to Satoshi Nakamoto.
+A post on the same blog from November 2008 includes a request that readers who want to get in touch encrypt their messages to him using a PGP public key linked to Satoshi Nakamoto.
 A PGP key is a unique string of characters that allows a user of that encryption software to receive encrypted messages.
 This one, when checked against the database of the MIT server where it was stored, is associated with the email address firstname.lastname@example.org, an email address very similar to the email@example.com address Nakamoto used to send the whitepaper introducing bitcoin to a cryptography mailing list.

 An archived copy of a now-deleted blog post from Wright dated January 10, 2009, which reads: “The Beta of Bitcoin is live tomorrow.
 This is decentralized… We try until it works.”
-(The post was dated January 10, 2009, a day after Bitcoin’s official launch on January 9th of that year.
-But if Wright, living in Eastern Australia, posted it after midnight his time on the night of the 9th, that would have still been before bitcoin’s launch at 3pm EST on the 9th.)
-That post was later replaced with the rather cryptic text “Bitcoin – AKA bloody nosey you be…It does always surprise me how at times the best place to hide [is] right in the open.”
+(The post was dated January 10, 2009, a day after Bitcoin’s official launch on January 9 of that year.
+But if Wright, living in Eastern Australia, posted it after midnight his time on the night of the 9th, that would have still been before bitcoin’s launch at 3 pm EST on the 9th.)
+That post was later replaced with the rather cryptic text “Bitcoin – AKA bloody nosey you be…It does always surprise me how, at times, the best place to hide [is] right in the open.”
 Sometime after October of this year, it was deleted entirely.

-Another clue as to Wright’s bitcoin fortune wasn’t leaked to WIRED but instead remains hosted on the website of the corporate advisory firm McGrathNicol: a liquidation report on one of several companies Wright founded known as Hotwire, an attempt to create a bitcoin-based bank.
+Another clue as to Wright’s bitcoin fortune wasn’t leaked to WIRED.
+Instead, it remained hosted on the website of the corporate advisory firm McGrathNicol: a liquidation report on one of several companies Wright founded known as Hotwire, an attempt to create a bitcoin-based bank.
 It shows that the startup was backed in June 2013 by $23 million in bitcoins owned by Wright.
 That sum would be worth more than $60 million today.
 At the time of the company’s incorporation, Wright’s investment in that one firm alone represented more than 1.5 percent of all existing bitcoins, a strangely large stash for an unknown player in the bitcoin world.

 Making Contact With Satoshi Nakamoto

-On December 1st, WIRED sent an encrypted email to Wright suggesting that we knew his secret and asking for a meeting.
+On December 1, WIRED sent an encrypted email to Wright, suggesting that we knew his secret and asking for a meeting.
 A few hours later, we received a wary response from the address Tessier-Ashpool@AnonymousSpeech.com, a cyberpunk reference to a rich and powerful corporate dynasty in William Gibson’s Sprawl trilogy.
 Wright had referenced the same fictional family in the bio of his private twitter profile.
-The email’s IP showed that it came from an IP address in Panama controlled by Vistomail, the same service that Satoshi Nakamoto had used to send his emails introducing bitcoin and to run Bitcoin.org.
-“This is a throw away account.
+The email’s IP showed that it came from an IP address in Panama controlled by Vistomail, the same service that Satoshi Nakamoto had used to send his emails introducing bitcoin and run Bitcoin.org.
+“This is a throw-away account.
 There are ways even with [the anonymity software] Tor, but the people in Panama are extremely [sic] good and do not violate people’s desired privacy,” the email read.
-“You are digging, the question is how deep are you?”
-The message ended, “Regards, the Director of Tessier-Ashpool”
+“You are digging; the question is, how deep are you?”
+The message ended, “Regards, the Director of Tessier-Ashpool.”